Table of Content

 The Chase Sapphire Reserve Card is a good choice if:

 - You’re a very frequent traveler.
-In addition to earning 5x points on flights and 10x points on hotels and car rentals, you can receive up to $300 statement credit for travel purchase reimbursements.
-You can also access VIP airport lounges in 500+ cities around the world and enjoy reimbursement for lost luggage and carrier delays.
+You’ll earn 5x points on flights and 10x points on hotels and car rentals, plus get up to $300 in statement credits for travel purchase reimbursements.
+Enjoy access to VIP airport lounges in over 500 cities worldwide, along with added perks like reimbursement for lost luggage and carrier delays.

 - You frequently rideshare: With a free Lyft Pink membership for a year and up to 15% off rides, this card offers some great rewards for Lyft users.
 For a limited time, you can also receive 10x points.